arbonoir/SDM-Rec-Tool/README.md

 Ground Truths are added.
 DOA code needs work.
+Use DOA_V2 first.
+The other file is needed for pyBinSim.